Hari-Gupta145/Largest-companies-in-the-UK/README.md

 table = soup.find_all('table')[1]
 print(table)
 ```
-`soup.find` specifically looks for the firts table element in 'wikitable sortable'.
+`soup.find` specifically looks for the first table element in 'wikitable sortable'.

 the `.find_all` method to find a table tag in the HTML content. since all tables in the HTML are called 'wikitable sortable' we have to specify which table we want to extract data from.
 To use the second table on the webpage we use **[1]** in the second line to make sure we only get the data for the table called **2022 Forbes list** on the wikipedia page.